870-491-5161

 Sight-Seeing & Day Trips

-There are several scenic drives, area attractions, restaurants, movies, and other day-trip activities within a 10 to 60 minute drive from Fish & Fiddle.
+There are several scenic drives, area attractions, restaurants, movies, and other day-trip activities within a 10-to-60-minute drive from Fish & Fiddle.
 We are about 100 miles from Branson, 50 minutes from Blanchard Springs Caverns and the Ozark Folk Center.
 The Norfork Trout Hatchery and trout fishing on the White and North Fork rivers is less than 15 minutes away.
 The City of Mountain Home, Arkansas is 15 minutes away.
-There you can play golf at two different 18 hole courses, shopping at the various craft and antique shops, dine at several restaurants offering several cuisine's including Mexican, Italian, Chinese, and American.
+There you can play golf at two different 18-hole courses, shopping at the various craft and antique shops, dine at several restaurants offering several cuisine's including Mexican, Italian, Chinese, and American.

 Blanchard Springs Caverns